nebari-dev/nebari/README.md

 **⚠️ Warning ⚠️**

 > The project has recently been renamed from QHub to Nebari.
-If you're deployment is is still managed by `qhub`, performing an inplace upgrade will **IRREVOCABLY BREAK** your deployment; this will cause you to lose any data stored on the platform, including but not limited to, NFS (filesystem) data, conda-store environments, Keycloak users and groups, etc. Please [backup](https://docs.qhub.dev/en/latest/source/admin_guide/backup.html) your data before attempting an upgrade.
+If your deployment is is still managed by `qhub`, performing an inplace upgrade will **IRREVOCABLY BREAK** your deployment.
+This will cause you to lose any data stored on the platform, including but not limited to, NFS (filesystem) data, conda-store environments, Keycloak users and groups, etc. Please [backup](https://docs.qhub.dev/en/latest/source/admin_guide/backup.html) your data before attempting an upgrade.

 Automated data science platform.
 From [JupyterHub](https://jupyter.org/hub "Multi-user version of the Notebook") to Cloud environments with
 [Dask Gateway](https://docs.dask.org/ "Parallel computing in Python").